tobyhodges/fair-research-software/episodes/03-version-control.md

 ## Where Are My Changes?

-If we run `ls` at this point, we will still see just two files, the script and the dataset.
+If we run `ls` at this point, we will still see only two files, the script and the dataset.
 That's because Git saves information about files' history in the special `.git` directory mentioned earlier so that our filesystem doesn't become cluttered (and so that we can't accidentally edit or delete an old version).

 ::::::::::::::::::::::::::::::::::::::::::::::::::